 The members settled on the unusual name in honor of the 2006 animated film "Over the Hedge," in which some woodland creatures name an unknown object "Steve" to make it appear less frightening.

-Steve is similar to other auroras in the sense that it occurs when the sun's charged particles interact with Earth's magnetic fields.
-But besides that, Steve is definitely in a class of his own.
+Steve may appear similar to other auroras because it lights up the night sky when the sun's charged particles interact with Earth's magnetic fields.
+But Steve is definitely in a class of his own — especially with the spectacular show of dancing purple lights.

 How is Steve different?

-The purple aurora is made up of "a fast moving stream of extremely hot particles called a sub auroral ion drift, or SAID."
+The purple lights are made up of "a fast moving stream of extremely hot particles called a sub auroral ion drift, or SAID."
 "People have studied a lot of SAIDs, but we never knew it had a visible light.
 Now our cameras are sensitive enough to pick it up and people's eyes and intellect were critical in noticing its importance," said NASA's Eric Donovan.

 To investigate the phenomena, Donovan combed over data captured by a trio of ESA satellites called Swarm.
 Located in two different polar orbits, the three satellites are constantly recording measurements of the strength, direction and variations of the Earth's magnetic field.
 To Donovan's delight, one of the satellites recently passed through a visit by Steve and captured its unique characteristics.